jimthompson5802/gh_copilot/codex/generate_documentation/documentation_dir/detailed_doc1.md

 The class MultivariateTestResults is used to store and manipulate the results of a multivariate linear model.

 The class has the following attributes:
-- results: a dictionary containing the results of the model, with keys representing different effects or factors in the model.
+- results: a dictionary containing the results of the multivariate linear model.
+The keys of the dictionary represent the different effects in the model, and the values are dictionaries containing the statistics for each effect.
-- endog_names: a list of names for the endogenous variables in the model.
+- endog_names: a list of the names of the endogenous variables in the model.
-- exog_names: a list of names for the exogenous variables in the model.
+- exog_names: a list of the names of the exogenous variables in the model.

 The class has the following methods:
-- __str__: returns a string representation of the summary of the model.
+- __str__: returns a string representation of the summary of the multivariate linear model.
-- __getitem__: allows accessing the results of the model using indexing.
+- __getitem__: allows accessing the results of the multivariate linear model using indexing.
-- summary_frame: returns the results as a multiindex dataframe, with the effect and statistic as the index.
+- summary_frame: returns the results as a multiindex dataframe, where the index levels are the effect and the statistic.
-- summary: returns a summary of the model, including the statistics and optional additional information such as contrasts, transformations, and constants.
+- summary: returns a summary of the multivariate linear model, including the statistics for each effect.
+The optional arguments show_contrast_L, show_transform_M, and show_constant_C control whether to include the contrast matrix, the transformation matrix, and the constant term in the summary, respectively.

-Overall, the MultivariateTestResults class provides a convenient way to store and analyze the results of a multivariate linear model.

 ### Method **`__init__`** Overview
 The `__init__` method is a special method in Python classes that is automatically called when an object is created from the class.
 It is used to initialize the attributes of the object.